ACURO Submission FAQs

 - How do I send new protocol amendments to ACURO?

 Please submit amendments to the ACURO inbox at usarmy.detrick.medcom-usamrmc.other.acuro@health.mil.
+Amendments for international protocols must be submitted in the ACURO International Amendment format which must be signed by the IACUC Chair or equivalent approving authority.
 To ensure timely review of your amendment, please be sure to include the term "Amendment" in the subject line of your email submission.
-Amendments should never be sent to individual staff members.
-The only exception to this is amendments submitted in response to questions raised during the review of a protocol.
+Amendments should never be sent to individual ACURO staff members.
+The only exception is in response to questions raised during the review of your protocol.

 - What types of amendments need to be submitted to ACURO?